dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 1.0 stable:**

+    * rename cutTenons into cutTenonDowels to keep correct meaning
+    * rename jointTenon into jointTenonDowel and create new tool for better positioning
+    * rename jointCustom into jointTenonCut and create new tool to use PartDesign cut
+    * describe better all tools in toolbar
     * improve sizes and irregular shapes (getDimensions, MagicPanels)
     * add centimeters recalculation option for units (getDimensions)
     * school desk, single right side (magicStart)